haimbilia/BuyHub/readme.md

     => 064840 - Admin (Cancellation requests)>> The order cancellation reason selected by the buyer does not appear in the extra info popup on the admin end.
     => 064855 - Suggestion: To add the order number column in the transaction reports listing.
     => 064861 - The error occurs when the user seller clicks on the product missing info icon on the shop inventory page.
+    => 063377 - Seller UI: Messages' count is still showing after reading all the messages at the seller's end and buyer's end.
+    => 063631 - Seller UI: Spacing issue on seller registration page.
+    => 063632 - Advertiser: Double background images are showing while registering as an advertiser at the front-end and getting a UI issue while editing the content block of the advertiser at the admin's end.
+    => 063813 - Seller: Shop Inventory >> Add product: UI is distorted.
+    => 064034 - Web iOS: Admin: Comment popup is not opened when the user clicks on the 'view comment' icon under subscription order section.
+    => 064828 - The admin is not able to add a coupon code for the current date => 064827 - Product Details Page>> Notice Undefined offset error appears on the product details page => 064432 - Suggestion: Admin: Disabled records should be shown greyed out => 064823 - The UI of the option name field is not correct on the seller options listing => 064209 - iOS web: Applied filters values are not showing under filter by section => 064838 - Suggestion: To add Yes/No text instead of the 0/1 in the 'Is seller' field on the advertiser reports listing => 064835 - The currency symbol appears with the total promotions count on advertiser dashboard.
+    => 064863 - Double entries of discount coupon appears for the single order when payment method is COD.

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last